sabrinacamp2/Non-Terra-GCP/Introduction to GCP VMs and using Terra notebook environments.md

 1. Create a firewall rule allowing a specific port number.
    - This will be relevant to running the jupyter notebook in the browser.
 Navigate to VPC network -> Firewall -> Create Firewall Rule <br><img src="Attachments/vpc.png" alt="vpc" width = 70%)><br> Set Targets to "All instances in the network".
 Set source IPv4 ranges to "0.0.0.0/0".
 Select TCP Ports and enter "8080".
 Create the firewall rule.<br><img src="Attachments/firewallrule.png" alt="firewallrule" width = 70%)>
 1. Set persistent disk permissions so that docker can read/write to it.
    - We also need to set the appropriate permissions for our persistent disk prior to running the Terra docker so that when we enter the docker and mount our persistent disk the docker user can read/write to it.
-The idea is more fully explored in this [stackoverflow post](https://stackoverflow.com/questions/29245216/write-in-shared-volumes-docker).
+The idea is more fully explored in this [stackoverflow post](https://stackoverflow.com/questions/29245216/write-in-shared-volumes-docker). <a name="docker-read"> </a>
 		```bash
 		sudo chown -R 1000:100 /mnt/disks/{folder-name}
 		```